Kootenay Brown

-John George Brown (10 October 1839 – 18 July 1916), better known as "Kootenai" Brown, was an Irish-born Canadian polymath, soldier, trader and conservation advocate.
+John George Brown (10 October 1839 – 18 July 1916), better known as "Kootenai" Brown, was an Irish-born Canadian soldier, prospector, trader, guide, forest ranger, and conservation advocate.

 Early life

 John George Brown was born and educated in Ennistymon, County Clare, Ireland.
-Brown was commissioned as a British Army officer in 1857 "without purchase" (a reference to the practise then common of wealthy Britons purchasing officers' commissions), joining the 8th Regiment as an ensign.
+Brown was commissioned as a British Army officer in 1857 "without purchase" (a reference to the practice then common of purchasing officers' commissions), joining the 8th Regiment as an ensign.
 After serving in India from 1858 to 1859, in 1862 he sold his commission and joined the flood of prospectors joining the Cariboo Gold Rush in British Columbia, Canada.